mongodb/mongo-perf/README.md

 ##### Analysis

-Use `alerting.ini` and `reporting.ini` as a starting point to describe the kinds of alerts or reports you would like to generate.
+Use `alerting.ini` and `reporting.ini` as a starting point to describe the kinds of alerts or reports you want generated.
+The sample files have only one entry but you can define as many alerts/report as you like.

 `analysismgr.py` defines pipelines &mdash; ALERT_TASKS and REPORT_TASKS &mdash; which control the flow of data processing.
 Definitions for alerts/reports are described in `alert_definitions.ini` and `report_definitions.ini` - you can define as many alerts/reports as you wish. **All fields described and enumerated in the sample '.ini' files are required**.